Quantum clock and Newtonian time

 In a quantum clock model, the estimation error for the Newtonian time $t$ is bounded below by the inverse Fisher information \cite{BH0}.
-If the tick size of the clock is distributed according to (\ref{gamma density}), then a calculation shows that the Fisher information for the parameter $t$ is given by $\kappa^2 \psi'(\kappa t)$, where $\psi(x)=\rd \ln\Gamma(x)/\rd x$ is the digamma function and $\psi'(x)$ its derivative.
-It follows that for $\kappa=10^{19}\,{\rm s}^{-1}$ the estimation error bound for $t$ is as small as a tenth of a second even 30 billion years after the initial preparation of the system, consistent with the accuracy limits of optical atomic clocks.
+If the tick size of the clock is distributed according to (\ref{gamma density}), then a calculation shows that the Fisher information for the parameter $t$ is given by $\kappa^2 \psi'(\kappa t)$, where $\psi(u)=\rd \ln\Gamma(u)/\rd u$ is the digamma function and $\psi'(u)$ its derivative.
+It follows that for $\kappa=10^{19}\,{\rm s}^{-1}$ the estimation error bound for $t$ given by the inverse Fisher information is a tenth of a second even 30 billion years after the initial preparation of the system.
+This error lower bound is consistent with the accuracy limit of an optical atomic clock with an error of about a second over 30 billion years \cite{Aeppli}.

+Let us comment on the implications of the estimate $\kappa=10^{19}\,{\rm s}^{-1}$ for the consequences of the extended Ehrenfest theorem (\ref{eq:Ehrenfest2}).
+Specifically, for a gamma clock we have $\Psi''(0)=\kappa^{-1}$, so for a large $\kappa$ the correction term is suppressed.
+However, for a particle with a high average velocity -- for instance a high-energy electron beam inside a long vacuum accelerator for which the velocity is close to the speed of light -- the modified dispersion effect predicted by a quantum clock model is potentially testable.

 The idea that time may be discrete at or below the Planck time scale is often entertained in the literature.
 Our analysis shows that the discreteness of time can arise at a larger time scale without being inconsistent with empirical properties of atomic clocks.
-The novelty in our model is the notion that the frequency and the magnitude of the tick size of the clock are random.
+The novelty in our model is the notion that the both occurrences of the ticks and the magnitudes of the tick size of the clock are random.
 As a consequence, Newtonian time can be seen to emerge from a statistical averaging over an ensemble of quantum clocks.
+Although the dynamical evolution of the quantum state is unitary, the counting aspect of a quantum clock makes it time-irreversible from the perspective of Newtonian time.
+The idea of a time-irreversible random unitary motion has been considered by Peres \cite{Peres} and Adler \cite{Adler2000} in a different context; but the Peres-Adler ansatz is based on a Gaussian white noise \cite{Hida} to model system-environment interaction strengths, and this does not give rise to a quantum clock model.
+If the clock process $\{\sigma_t\}_{t \geq0}$ is of the special form $\sigma_t = \gamma^{-1} N_t$ where $\{N_t\}_{t \geq0}$ is a standard Poisson process with rate $\gamma >0$, then for the L\'evy measure of the subordinator one has $\nu(\rd x)=\gamma\, \delta_{\gamma^{-1}}({\rm d}x)$, in which case \eqref{expectation} is satisfied and \eqref{dynamical_equation} reduces to Milburn's equation (2.7) of reference \cite{Milburn}.
+Hence, as a byproduct of our investigation, we obtain an exact derivation of Milburn's model for `intrinsic decoherence', avoiding some of the heuristics of Milburn's original approach.